Taxation of international executives

 Employers in Kazakhstan must make contributions to the State Social Insurance Fund.
 Contributions are required for local employees as well as for expatriate personnel with a Kazakhstan permanent residence permit.
 A foreign individual without a permanent residence permit is not subject to this contribution requirement.

 Employers must make contributions individually for each employee.
-Contributions are based on an employee’s monthly gross salary, up to a maximum monthly income KZT244 590 ,590 in 2017.
-For 2016, contributions are computed at the rate of 5 percent of applicable gross salary.
+Contributions are based on an employee’s monthly gross salary, up to a maximum monthly income KZT 282 840 in 2018.
+For 2018, contributions are computed at the rate of 3,5 percent of applicable gross salary.

 Social insurance contributions are fully creditable against an employer’s social tax liabilities and therefore do not represent an additional tax burden on the employer.